Turmeric Health Benefits!

-- It reduces nausea, and promote healthy digestion.
+- It reduces nausea and promotes healthy digestion.
 It can help to stimulate peristaltic motion and eliminate cramping and bloating, which can also eliminate symptoms of constipation.

 - It can also help treat Irritable Bowel Syndrome (IBS), ulcerative colitis, acid reflux disease, and even stomach ulcers.

-- It keeps glucose and insulin levels balanced, prevents the dangerous spikes and drops in blood sugar.
+- It keeps glucose and insulin levels balanced, prevent the dangerous spikes and drops in blood sugar.

 - It helps improve mood and fight depression.

-Drinking one cup of potent brew each day is enough to enjoy health benefits.
-Consuming more than this is not only dangerous, but it does increase the risk of certain side effects.
+- Drinking one cup of potent brew each day is enough to enjoy health benefits.
+Consuming more than this is not only dangerous, but it does increase the risk of specific side effects.

 - If you are taking medication for treating diabetes or high blood pressure, the glucose-regulating and hypotensive nature of turmeric ginger tea may drop your blood sugar or blood pressure to dangerous levels.